The Fire Wise Nature Project

 Community Nursery and Seed Bank

-Plants will be grown at the Mount Barker Community Nursery for the project.
-A range of activities will be held at the nursery, including a community nursery network session, aimed at increasing capacity and efficiency for hard to propagate species.
-We will also establish living seed banks to increase the diversity and availability of appropriate seed.
+Plants for the project were grown at the Mount Barker Community Nursery.
+A range of activities were held at the nursery, including a community nursery network session, aimed at increasing capacity and efficiency for hard to propagate species.
+We also established living seed banks to increase the diversity and availability of appropriate seed.

 Nature Project Activity